Last Updated on: April 13, 2026

 If you invest six figures in a warehouse, it shouldn’t be a cost center.
 It should support revenue.

-Right now, much of your best customer data is trapped in dashboards or summary tables.
+Much of your best customer data is trapped in dashboards or summary tables.
 It never reaches the marketing, sales, and success tools that rely on it.
 This creates an activation gap: you have the data, but you can’t act on it.

 The gap exists because of how data gets into the warehouse.
 Traditional ETL (Extract, Transform, Load) pulls data from tools like Salesforce, product systems, or marketing platforms and loads it into the warehouse.
 It’s essential for analytics, but it creates a one-way flow.
 Data goes in.
 Nothing comes out.